UNISON unanimously votes for divestment of pension funds

-The motion addressed how it must consider the issues of not only the environmental threat the Earth faces from greenhouse gas emissions but also the financial risk of continued investment in fossil fuels, which would have left a sizeable portion of the pension fund at risk of being stranded in the future.
+The motion addressed not only the environmental threat the Earth faces from greenhouse gas emissions, but also the financial risk of continued investment in fossil fuels, which could leave a sizeable portion of the pension fund at risk of being stranded in the future.
 Investing in renewable energy, public transport, and social housing over fossil fuels would help stimulate local economies, as well as ensure the long-term stability of the pension funds.
-Divestment also ensures that the pensions of the younger members of UNISON are not funding a worse future for themselves as well as the effects of climate change will most likely be felt strongest by them.
-Now, alternative investment strategies must be put into place to divest the pension funds from fossil fuels over several years.
+Divestment can ensure that the pensions of the younger members of UNISON are not funding a worse future for themselves since the effects of climate change will most likely be felt strongest by them.
+It calls for alternative investment strategies to be put into place to divest pension funds from fossil fuels over several years.

 What does this mean for divestment campaigning?

 While this is a significant step forward, there is still a lot of work left to do before this policy becomes a reality.
 Campaigning to ensure that this happens is crucial, and any local group can approach a local or regional UNISON branch to work together on a divestment campaign.

 You can check here for some introductory information about campaigning for divestment as well as further links, and find your existing local divestment campaign here.
 A guide to working with trade unions can be found here.

 Full text below: